Usage

 Note

-We have implemented a parameter setting to toggle output from human to machine in the event the analyst wants to pipeline their work into any backend development for Uniswap V2; we are working to implement this for Uniswap V3
+We have implemented a parameter setting to toggle output from human to machine in the event the analyst wants to pipeline their work into any backend development; see here for Uniswap V2 and here for Uniswap V3